Research into how CBD can benefit cats is on the rise, with some recent research papers focussed on treating cats with CBD, rather than dogs.

 While anecdotes and clinic observation may inform future research, for the safety and wellbeing of any animal administered CBD it’s important that it is prescribed and monitored by a vet.

-CBD Vets Australia provides extensive education to veterinary doctors and vet teams on prescribing legally CBD oil for pets including cats.
+CBD Vets Australia provides extensive education to vets and their teams on legally prescribing CBD oil for pets including cats.